-Those with sensitive skin who have tried retinol can understand the frustration of finding a product that will help with the signs of anti-aging but not being able to withstand the side effects.
+Those with sensitive skin who have tried retinol and retinoids can understand the frustration of finding a product that will help with the signs of aging but not being able to withstand the side effects.
 I am one of those people with sensitive skin.
 So when I heard about bakuchiol, a plant-based compound that rivals the results obtained from retinol, I had to learn more.

 This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.